International Women’s Day Marketing – 7 Inspiring Ideas

 In addition to all these factors, you should also remember that customers are closely watching your brand.
 Nearly 61% of consumers are more likely to shop with brands that treat their employees well.
 They engage better with brands that honor and acknowledge their employees.

-Kimp Tip: There are many ways to tell the story of how you value your employees.
+KIMP Tip: There are many ways to tell the story of how you value your employees.
 But we recommend using videos as they are the most impactful storytelling aids.
 They have the ability to deliver the message in the most memorable way.

-If you want to give those professional finishing touches to the raw footage you have, the Kimp team is here to help.
+If you want to give those professional finishing touches to the raw footage you have, the KIMP team is here to help.

-3. Take the storytelling approach
+7. Take the storytelling approach

-In the previous section, we mentioned how important it is to educate the audience on the important issues surrounding women’s rights.
+A great way to celebrate International Women’s Day is to educate the audience on the important issues surrounding women’s rights.
 But that is easier said than done.
 Not everyone voluntarily wants to hear inputs on important issues and that too from a brand.

 So, what’s an effective way to break the ice and get your message across?
 Storytelling, of course!
 It is the secret sauce that adds a touch of magic to most marketing strategies.